-It is quite likely the instructor will provide feedback and alter or modify your proposed plans.
-This can either happen by students stopping by to discuss with the instructor before the proposal is due, or will come in feedback on the specific proposal.
+It is not uncommon for the instructor will provide feedback and alter or modify your proposed plans.
+This can either happen by students stopping by to discuss with the instructor or TA before the proposal is due, or will come in feedback on the specific proposal.
 This step is most important when the topic is related to material that is covered later in the class.

 To be clear, if there are multiple students on a project team, the project should scale accordingly.
 This may for instance involve trying three extensions to a technique and comparing to see which works the best (for 3 students).
 Or processing a data set in two phases using two consecutive techniques (for 2 students).
-The work does not need to be split as such, but it needs to be clear it is more substantial than that for a single student
+The work does not need to be split as such, but it should be clearly more than for a single student.

-If this is part of a larger project (e.g. part of your thesis work, extending your labs work), please indicate its scope with respect to previous work.
+If this is part of a larger project (e.g. part of your thesis work, extending your lab's work), please indicate its scope with respect to previous work.